pgalonza/Notes/content/game-consoles/NintendoSwitch/NintendoSwitch.md

 Signature patches, es/fs/ips/acid/loader-pathes.
 Digital signatures that allow unsigned code to run on the horizon operating system.
 Use sys-patch if problem with it.

-* Sigpatch-Updater - Download sigpatches for Atmosphere directly to your switch.
-[GitHub](https://github.com/ITotalJustice/sigpatch-updater)
-* IPS Patch Creator - PC program to generate IPS Sig patches.
-[GitHub](https://github.com/mrdude2478/IPS_Patch_Creator)
 * [sigmapatches](https://sigmapatches.su/)

 ## ModChip and HW

-* SX Core/SX Lite - glitch methods like PicoFly.
+* SX Core/SX Lite - glitch methods GitHublike PicoFly.
 [GitHub](https://github.com/Spacecraft-NX/firmware)
 * HWFLY - glitch methods like PicoFly.
 [GitHub](https://github.com/hwfly-nx/firmware)
 * Erista/Mariko - names of SoC(System on Chip) NVIDIA Tegra X1 revisions.
 * Fuses - physical component on the board, that can be physically burned away.
 It`s security mechanism which preventing downgrade OFW.